OpenVidu/openvidu.io-docs/docs/deployment/pro/aws.md

       <td><em>Choose from the drop-down button</em></td>
     </tr>
     <tr>
       <td class="first-col">Deploy Coturn in Media Nodes.
 (Experimental)<br><span class="field-comment">Now TURN/STUN (Coturn) service can be deployed at media nodes.
 Using Media nodes for Coturn implies better performance and scalability for the Coturn service deployed with OpenVidu.
-If true, Coturn will be deployed at media nodes.<span></td>
+If true, Coturn will be deployed at media nodes. <a href="deployment/pro/on-premises/#coturn-configuration" target="_blank">More info.</a><span></td>
       <td><em>Choose from the drop-down button</em></td>
     </tr>
   </table>